TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/FilesAndLocations/Index.rst

          :code:`--add-drop-table` will make sure to include a DROP TABLE statement so any data is inserted in a fresh table.

-         You can also drop the table content using the EM in the backend.
+         You can also drop the table content using the extension manager in the backend.

          .. note::